kirkofypsi/7DWorkProblemModel/industry.md

 |  [ Difficult to get enough paid time ]( dimensions/work_organization.md#difficult-to-get-enough-paid-time ) | __3.35__ times less common in the industry than overall |

 ## Food, Beverages & Tobacco
+> The food, beverages & tobacco industry is made up of establishments that process and manufacture food or beverages including alcoholic drinks and tobacco products.
 #### Work problems whose occurrence in the industry is significantly more prevalent than overall
 | Work Problem | Industry vs Overall Frequency Ratio |
 |-------------:|-------------------:|